-The best way to get to know the charming capital of New Zealand is to visit Wellington’s free museums.
-One of them is the informative and interesting Wellington Museum, which was designed by architect Frederick de Jersey Clere and built in 1892.
-There are four floors in this fascinating museum sharing the social and cultural history of this cosmopolitan.
+Another informative and interesting place to visit it Wellington Museum, which was designed by architect Frederick de Jersey Clere and built in 1892.
+You need to buy a ticket for a low price but there are four floors in this fascinating museum sharing the social and cultural history of this cosmopolitan.
 For example I didn’t know that Wellington was the first city in the whole world where women were allowed to vote.
 It’s also a pioneer of implementing the 8 hour work day as well as establishing a set minimum wage.

 The imaginative exhibition includes various highlights like The Time Machine, which shows you the the very beginning of the universe, The Big Bang and continues with the most influential events of New Zealand’s development, i.e. the Maori landing in 925 and the establishment of a British colony in 1841.
 Furthermore the museum presents the maritime history of the harbour city Wellington including the dramatic story of The Wahine Maritime Disaster in 1968.
 The enormous ship sank close to the shore because of atrocious weather conditions and dragged 51 lives into the deep blue sea.
 But enough of this sad story, in Wellington museum you can also watch a spectacular holographic show about Maori myths and legends.